DalyAD/TheBookZone/README.md

 - The cart.html page includes information on each book that's been added to the cart, including the image, title, the format the user has selected, both ISBN numbers, the price and the subtotal for each item.
 In between the price and the subtotal there is a quantity selector box with full validation and 2 buttons, one to update to the desired quantity and the other to remove the item from the cart.
 This has also been made so that if two books of different formats are added to the cart, only the one the user selects will be removed.
 Below this information there is  a cart total, a delivery charge which is calculated at 10% of the cost and the grand total.
-There is also a message informing the user that should they spend x amount more they will receive free delivery.
-There is then 2 buttons, one to continue shopping and another to checkout securely.
+There is also a message informing the user that should they spend x amount more will receive free delivery.
+There are then 2 buttons, one to continue shopping and another to checkout securely.

 ## Checkout